You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 8. Apply Anti-Friction Sticks

 Anti-friction sticks work similarly to ‘boot lubricant’.
 Make sure to apply a small amount to your ankles or feet before putting on your boots.
+Another lifesaver for boots rubbing back of ankle.

 They come in various shapes and sizes, so choose one that works best for you.
 However, it’s not advisable to use these sticks if you have sensitive skin.